Ques)Difference between

 }

-The English Collator sorts the words as follows:
+sorts the words as

 péché